epfl-ada/ada-2022-project-armada/README.md

 * [Country API](https://restcountries.com/): List countries by world region in order to get region for each movie in the database where country is reported.
 We can therefore conduct an analysis based on region.

-* [title.ratings](https://www.imdb.com/interfaces/): provides **IMDB average rating** and **number of votes** for more than a million of movies and series.
+* [title.ratings](https://www.imdb.com/interfaces/): provides **IMDb average rating** and **number of votes** for more than a million of movies and series.
 This additionnal information allows us to quantify the success and the popularity of a movie and then complete the information provided by the box office revenue in the Freebase Movie dataset which contains around 90% of missing values.

 * [title.crew](https://www.imdb.com/interfaces/): provides the **directors and writers names** for more than a million of films and series.
 This enriches the analysis made on the ratio of women to men and their impact in cinema by regarding not only the actresses distribution but also the writers and directors distribution.

 * [Stanford CoreNLP-processed summaries](http://www.cs.cmu.edu/~ark/personas/): contains all the processed summaries from the FreeBase movie database.
 The process consists in extracting for each character the agent and patent verbs and attributes related to him.
 This structure reveals the actions they take on others, the actions done to them, and the attributes by which they are described.
 More details are available in [this article](http://www.cs.cmu.edu/~dbamman/pubs/pdf/bamman+oconnor+smith.acl13.pdf).

-The link between the **Freebase movie ID** with the **IMDB movie ID** (*tconst*) is made using 3 matching criteria: `Movie Name`, `Movie Release Date` and `Movie Runtime`.
+The link between the **Freebase movie ID** with the **IMDb movie ID** (*tconst*) is made using 3 matching criteria: `Movie Name`, `Movie Release Date` and `Movie Runtime`.
 This brings us to about 45,000 matches out of 80,000 films in the Freebase database.

 ## Methods :mag: